DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

 }
 ```

 Notice, how we can drop down to using SQL statements when we need to.
-Let's create a mutation type called `vote`:
+Let's update the already existing `app.graphql.extendSchema()` to create a mutation type called `vote`.

+Your call to `app.graphql.extendSchema` should now look like this:

 ```js
 app.graphql.extendSchema(`